norcalbiostat/AppliedStatistics_notes/docs/data_prep.md

 ## [1] 3.2
 ```

-In R, any arithmetic function (like addition, multipliation) on missing data results in a missing value.
+In R, any arithmetic function (like addition, multiplication) on missing data results in a missing value.
 The `na.rm=TRUE` toggle tells R to calculate the _complete case_ mean.
 This is a biased measure of the mean, but missing data is a topic worthy of it's own course.

 ### Identifying Variable Types

 The `str` function is short for _structure_.
 This shows you the variable names, what data types R thinks each variable are, and some of the raw data.
-You can also use the `view()` function to open the data as a simliar spreadsheet format, or `head()` to see the top 6 rows of the data.
+You can also use the `view()` function to open the data as a similar spreadsheet format, or `head()` to see the top 6 rows of the data.
 The latter is sometimes less than helpful for a very large data set.

 ```r
 str(depress)